 One of the great things about Tybee Island is it shares that come as you are attitude with Savannah.
-The island is the perfect vacation destination for anyone, and that includes LGBT travelers.
-You won’t find discriminating attitudes on this island because the laidback culture shared by locals and business owners.
-In fact, the island embraces its LGBT population and visitors as an important part of what makes Tybee Island so special.
+The island is the perfect vacation destination for anyone, and that includes LGBTQIA+ travelers.
+You won’t find discriminating attitudes on this island because of the laidback culture shared by locals and business owners.
+In fact, the island embraces its LGBTQIA+ population and visitors as an important part of what makes Tybee Island so special.

-As a result, Tybee Island hosts a couple events throughout the year geared towards the LGBT community.
-These events include the Tybee Island Mermaid Fest which is an annual Pride event as well as Tybee Equality Fest which is geared towards families of all kinds.
-There are plenty of other events throughout the year that are just as inclusive though not entirely focused on the LGBT community.
+As a result, Tybee Island hosts a couple of events throughout the year geared towards the LGBTQIA+ community.
+These events include the Tybee Island Mermaid Fest which is an annual Savannah Pride event, as well as Tybee Equality Fest which is geared towards families of all kinds.
+There are plenty of other fantastic events throughout the year that are just as inclusive, though not entirely focused on the LGBTQIA+ community.

 Tybee Island is an eclectic beach community with a friendly small-town and welcoming atmosphere.
-This LGBT Travel Guide helps outline what makes it the perfect destination for LGBT travelers to visit for sun and relaxation.
+This LGBTQIA+ Travel Guide helps outline what makes it the perfect destination for LGBTQIA+ travelers to visit for sun and relaxation.
 While it might be a quiet town, Tybee Island tends to make some noise in the name of a good celebration.
 And this town certainly loves to celebrate.
 The island has so much to offer all travelers and is a diamond in the rough when it comes to Southern US beach towns.
-LGBT travelers won’t be disappointed when they visit Tybee Island.
+LGBTQIA+ travelers won’t be disappointed when they visit Tybee Island.